Shreveport Fire Stations

 Engine 11 had a 1944 Peter Pirsch pumper at the time this photograph was taken.

-is located at in the Broadmoor section of Shreveport.
+Station 11 is located at in the Broadmoor section of Shreveport.

 This station was built in 1944 and is still in use today.

-Historical Pictures
+Historical Photos

-Click on HISTORICAL ITEM you wish to VISIT
+Click on to Select

 Station 1 &